 All cryptocurrencies on the market are payment tools, which means they can be used to pay for goods and services.
 But before using it, it is important to clarify the legality of the transaction in a certain country.

 In some countries, the authorities have not clearly decided on the status of cryptocurrencies.
 For example, US regulators are torn between two classes: securities and commodities.
 Both categories are far from crypto as they are more suitable for settlements than securities and commodities, because they are much easier to buy, sell or exchange.
-Read more about the legalization of cryptocurrencies in our article.
+Learn more about the legalization of cryptocurrencies.

 In July 2022, Deloitte analysts found that almost 75% of retailers are considering crypto payments for their businesses.